 To know and understand that God is in total control during death, isolation and loss of our beloved ones, should be a huge comfort for us.
 Whatever situation we are in, we need to tell ourselves that God is in control.
 This should be our comfort, yes.
 But I don’t mean that knowing this will make the COVID-19 pandemic easy.
 Nor will it necessarily be a good thing in the present.
 This virus remains an immense problem.
 So how will we keep trusting God amid this terrifying and unrelenting disease?

-Yes, God is powerful and in control of all events.
-Yet he made himself vulnerable, and suffered with us…this suffering was also for us
+God made himself vulnerable and suffered with us.
+More importantly, this suffering was also for us.

 Let me suggest the following: the only reason that we can trust God during these difficult times is that God himself came into this world and experienced similar sufferings.
 He left his throne of peace, glory and joy and came into this world to suffer together with us.
 He did not run away from suffering or thwart suffering by his divine might.
-Rather he chose to suffer with us, even though we are the ones responsible for that suffering.
+Rather, he chose to suffer with us – even though we are the ones responsible for that suffering.

-So, our question should change from: ‘Why does a good God allow the Coronavirus disease to kill people?’ to, ‘Why does a powerful God allow himself to be killed?’
-To this question we receive an answer.
+So, our question should change from: “Why does a good God allow the Coronavirus disease to kill people?” to, “Why does a powerful God allow himself to be killed?”
+To this question we receive a clear answer.
 “He had to be made like them fully human in every way, so that he might become a merciful and faithful high priest in service to God and that he might make atonement for the sins of the people” (Hebrews 2:17).
 That is why.

 Jesus acted as a substitute.
 Faith in him means that we need not fear the ultimate consequences of sin.
 For he already bore them in his body.
 This was why Jesus went to the cross and experienced death.
 He did that to save us from our sin (Hebrews 2:8-10).
 Therefore we can trust God in the face of COVID-19 because Jesus presently both sympathises with human pain and saves us from human rebellion.
 He is able to help those who are in quarantine, mourning and affected.

 Revelation 7:16-17 gives a hint of how things will be in this world to come: “Never again will they hunger, never again they will thirst.
 The sun will not beat upon them, nor any scorching heat.
-For the Lamb at the center of the throne will be their shepherd: he will lead them to springs of living water.
+For the Lamb at the centre of the throne will be their shepherd: he will lead them to springs of living water.
 And God will wipe away every tear from their eyes”.
 Meanwhile, let’s take all the exceptional precaution measures against the pandemic as we eagerly wait for this glorious world to come.